oneapi-src/level-zero-spec/driver/include/XE.md

 3. **Semaphores** - used for fine-grain control of command lists execution across multiple, simultaneous command queues within a device.

 ### Fences
+- A fence is associated with single command queue.
 - A fence can only be signaled from a device's command queue (e.g. between execution of command lists) and can only be waited upon from the host.
 - A fence only has two states: not signaled and signaled.
-- A fence can be enqueued on any command queue from the same device.
-- A fence cannot be enqueud on multiple command queues simultaneously.
-- A fence can be shared across processes.
+- A fence cannot be shared across processes.

 The following sample code demonstrates a sequence for creation, submission and querying of a fence:
 ```c